Chesnut-winged-chachalaca-2048-ebird

 Chestnut-winged Chachalaca

-Appearance: The Chestnut-winged Chachalaca is a medium-sized bird with a distinctive appearance.
+Appearance: The Chestnut-winged Chachalaca is a medium-sized bird with a marked appearance.
 It has a chestnut-colored wings and tail, a gray head, neck, and breast, and a chestnut belly.
 The eyes are red and the bill is short and strong.

-Habitat: The Chestnut-winged Chachalaca is typically found in humid forests and lowland rainforests.
+Habitat: The Chestnut-winged Chachalaca is found in humid forests and lowland rainforests.
 They prefer dense vegetation and are often seen foraging in the canopy or on the forest floor.

 Behavior: These birds are known for their loud and raucous calls, which they use for communication within their group and to establish territory.
-They are social birds and are often found in small groups or family units.
+They are social birds and are found in small groups or family units.

 Breeding: The breeding behavior of the Chestnut-winged Chachalaca involves building platform nests in trees or bushes.
 They lay multiple eggs, which are then incubated by both parents.
 The chicks are precocial, meaning they are relatively mature and mobile shortly after hatching.

-Conservation Status: The conservation status of the Chestnut-winged Chachalaca in Colombia is currently categorized as "Least Concern" by the International Union for Conservation of Nature (IUCN).
+Conservation Status: The Chestnut-winged Chachalaca is categorized as Least Concern by the IUCN.

 Distribution